 Blainville’s Beaked Whale – Mesoplodon densirostris

 Blainville’s Beaked Whale, also known as Dense-Beaked Whale, belongs to the family of the Ziphiidae and thus is part of the order of the Whales (Cetacea).
-It got named by Henri de Blainville, who first described it in 1817 only by a jaw.
+Mesoplodon densirostris got named by Henri de Blainville, who first described it in 1817 only by a jaw bone.

-The Blainville’s Beaked Whale has a dark grey colour at the top, while the belly is light grey to white.
-Often it is marked with white scars.
-Its muzzle is long and the lower jaw slightly arched upwards.
-Two large teeth grow in this vault.
+The Blainville’s Beaked Whale has a dark grey colouration on the upper side, while the belly is light grey to white.
+It is often marked with white scars.
+Its snout is long and its lower jaw slightly arched upwards.
+Two large teeth grow in this arch.

-Mesoplodon densirostris is found in all subtropical and temperate oceans.
-Sightings are known from Portugal, South Africa, Japan, the western Mediterranean Sea, the Caribbean, the Canary Islands, the North American Atlantic coast, the western Indian Ocean and the Central Pacific.
+Blainville’s Beaked Whales occurs in all subtropical and temperate oceans.
+Sightings are known from Portugal, South Africa, Japan, the western Mediterranean Sea, the Caribbean, the Canary Islands, the North American Atlantic coast, the western Indian Ocean and the middle Pacific.

-It lives in small schools of two to nine animals that prefer the open sea and rarely come close to the coast.
-During their dives, times of up to up to 45 minutes and depths up to 1200m were meassured.
-It feeds mainly on fish and cephalopods.
+They live in small schools of two to nine animals that prefer the open sea and rarely come close to the coast.
+During their dives, times of up to 45 minutes and depths of up to 1600m were measured.

 Unlike many other whale species, they do not migrate.

 Its scars originate from parasites, shark attacks, orcas and rival fights within its own species.